Nolan Jones Preview, Player Props: Rockies vs. Braves

-Nolan Jones -- batting .297 with a double, a triple, two home runs, six walks and nine RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Atlanta Braves, with Bryce Elder on the hill, on August 28 at 8:40 PM ET.
+The Colorado Rockies and Nolan Jones (.432 slugging percentage over his past 10 games, including one homer), battle starting pitcher Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Orioles.
+In his last game he had a hitless showing (0-for-4) against the Braves.

 Nolan Jones Game Info & Props vs. the Braves